• Skip to primary navigation

 And I don’t mash the sweet potatoes because these are already in chunks and I think it gives this dessert a nice texture.

-I don’t know how many people are actively searching for sweet potato dessert recipes so if you can’t wrap your head around this dessert idea try a Pumpkin Dump Cake instead! or an Old-Fashioned Brown Sugar Pie.
+I don’t know how many people are actively searching for sweet potato dessert recipes so if you can’t wrap your head around this dessert idea try a Pumpkin Sheet Cake instead! or an Old-Fashioned Brown Sugar Pie.
 SO YUM!

 Ingredient Notes